aerogear/aerogear-unifiedpush-server/migrator/README.md

     cp liquibase-postgresql-example.properties liquibase.properties

-Once done, you need to edit the new file to match your database credentials.
+Once done, you need to edit the new file to match your database name and credentials.

 #### MySQL